fluid-project/infusion-docs/src/documents/TextToSpeechAPI.md

         <tr>
             <th>Description</th>
             <td>
-                The <code>voiceURI</code> option is a string that specifies the speech synthesis voice and the location of the speech synthesis service that the web application wishes to use.
-Calling the <a href=""#getvoices"">getVoices</a> method returns an array of all available voices, from which you can get the value of the <code>voiceURI</code> attribute.<br />
+                The <code>voiceURI</code> attribute is a string that specifies the speech synthesis voice and the location of the speech synthesis service that the web application wishes to use.
+Calling the <a href="#getvoices">getVoices</a> method returns an array of all available voices, from which you can get the value of the <code>voiceURI</code> attribute.<br />
                 <strong>Note</strong>: In Chrome and Safari, the <code>voiceURI</code> attribute is named <code>voice</code> instead.
             </td>
         </tr>